 Teaching the modules independently is certainly another method to help gain interest within the community and when starting out.
-However, the reason the RF-DASH program has its program laid out in the order of pre-planning, hazard analysis, and farm first aid is due to the model and it leading to better receptivity.
+However, the reason the RF-DASH program has its program laid out in the order of preplanning, hazard analysis, and farm/ranch first aid is due to the model and it leading to better receptivity.

-Farmers Trust Fire/EMS
+Farmers/Ranchers Trust Fire/EMS

-Farming is one of the most dangerous occupations in the country and those that work in agriculture are 8-10 times more likely to die on the job than the average U.S. worker.
-With a significant number of individuals involved in agriculture and not enough agriculture health and safety specialists to meet the demand, we are leaving a big gap in effectively preventing injuries and fatalities on our nations farms.
+Farming/Ranching is one of the most dangerous occupations in the country and those that work in agriculture are 8-10 times more likely to die on the job than the average U.S. worker.
+With a significant number of individuals involved in agriculture and not enough agriculture health and safety specialists to meet the demand, we are leaving a big gap in effectively preventing injuries and fatalities on our nations farms and ranches.

 A majority of fire departments are volunteer based and cover a wide area throughout our rural communities.
-It probably comes to no surprise that research has shown that farmers trust Fire and EMS right behind their own families when it comes to making changes to safety on their farm.
+It probably comes as no surprise that research has shown that farmers/ranchers trust Fire and EMS right behind their own families when it comes to making changes to safety on their farm/ranch.
 You are seen as a member of the community that is present, trained, and a trusted resource.
 So, how can you use this to build your relationship within the agricultural community?

 Present your department having no financial relationship.
 Mention to them about what their tax dollars can do for your department, as well as letting them know that you can come and give them more abilities and resources all because you are a taxed based funded community.
 Make sure to also emphasize that you are not raising their insurance rates or costing them anything.
-The only thing you are asking of them is their time, but remember time is a valuable resource on the farm too.
+The only thing you are asking of them is their time, but remember time is a valuable resource on the farm/ranch too.

 There are many avenues available to local departments to reach out and build upon your relationship within the agricultural community.
 Some great ideas to introduce yourself and your departments work are:

-- Farm breakfasts are a great area to meet farmers.
-Check your local news outlets for dates and times that farms may be hosting a session.
-Your department could also put on one too!

-- 2. 4H

-- 3. Local community events/gatherings i.e.

-- 4. Preexisting relationships such s family, friends, neighbors, etc.

-- 5. Agriculture organizations
+- Farm/ranch breakfasts are a great area to meet farmers.
+Check your local news outlets for dates and times that farms/ranches may be hosting a session.
+Your department could also put on one too! - 2.
+4H and FFA - 3.
+Local community events/gatherings - 4.
+Preexisting relationships such as family, friends, neighbors, etc. - 5.
+Agricultural organizations i.e. Ag Extensions and Farm Bureau

-Benefits of Health and Safety and Partnering with Other Organizations/Community Members
+Benefits of Health and Safety and Partnering with Other Organizations/ Community Members

 Fire and EMS not only have the knowledge of the benefits and risks of health and safety throughout their communities, but they have some of the most compelling stories to go with them.

-You can talk about what doesn't happen because you know witnessed or experienced these things in the most compelling thing when describing why someone should and shouldn't do something when it comes to our health and safety.
+You can talk about what doesn't happen because you have witnessed or experienced these things in the most compelling thing when describing why someone should and shouldn't do something when it comes to our health and safety.